 Click here to view our school menu.

 School meals are provided on the premises and there are also facilities for pupils to eat their own packed lunches.
-The cost of a school dinner is £1.60 for pupils in main school.
-Exact dinner money for the whole week should be sent to school on the first day of the week in a sealed, named envelope.
+The cost of a school dinner is £2.00 for pupils in main school.
+Dinner money should be paid for via ParentPay.
+Click ‘HERE’ to make a dinner money payment.

 All packed lunches should be in a suitable container.
 We do not allow glass bottles or cans – only cartons or plastic containers.

 Free School Meals

 Parents are entitled to free school meals for their children if they are in receipt of the following benefits:

 - Child Tax Credit with an annual income of less than £16,190, provided they are not receiving Working Tax Credit

 - The ‘Guaranteed’ element of the State Pension Credit